 Arrival is in early May.

 Bullock’s Oriole is found east of the Panhandle during spring migration, but only to a limited extent.
-Of several reports in the period 30 Apr-25 May, all are since 2003 and most from the North Platte River Valley: nine in Keith Co 2-20 May, and three in Lincoln Co 7-15 May.
+Of several reports in the period 30 Apr-25 May, all are since 2003 and most from the North Platte River Valley: eleven in Keith Co 2-24 May, and four in Lincoln Co 5-15 May.
 Elsewhere, there are only three reports: one was in Hitchcock Co 14 May 2010, a singing male was in Arthur Co 20 May 2007, and a single was at Venango, Perkins Co 8 May 2016.

 The only accepted records further east are of single adult males in Sarpy Co 9 May 2020 (Colin Daro, eBird.org), and Harlan Co 16 May 2019 (eBird.org), although Swenk (Notes Before 1925) reported a specimen in the Olson Collection purportedly taken at Kearney, Buffalo Co Jun 1915, but provided no details.
 Additional undocumented reports of adult males in the east-central and east are 5 Jun 2005 Buffalo Co, 3-18 Jun 2006 Seward Co, 15 Jun 2001 Douglas Co, and 17 May 2006 Fontenelle Forest, Sarpy Co.
 There are two spring records of Bullock’s Oriole in Iowa, both in May (Iowa Ornithologists’ Union 2017, Kent and Dinsmore 1996).

 - High counts: 18 in the Panhandle 28 May 2001, 12 in one bush in Kimball Co 28 May 2011, 11 on Hackberry Road, Banner Co 22 May 2020, and 10 at Smith Lake WMA, Sheridan Co 31 May 2005.